 Michigan Health Care

-Michigan Health care will available on Nov.
-01, 2015.
+Michigan Health cares open enrollment started on November 1, 2019.
 The federal government will operate the Michigan Health Insurance Marketplace, also called the exchange.
-This will be an online marketplace that will provide policies that should be more affordable for families and individuals.
+The marketplace will be an online marketplace that will provide policies that should be more affordable for families and individuals.
 Various insurance companies will be offering as many as 150 plans.

 Michigan health care plan options